TR4001 - Language, Communication and Culture (2018/19)

 |Total study hours||300|

-The module introduces students to the study of language, its various components and their description.
+This module introduces students to the study of language, its various components and their description.
 It also focuses on the importance and impact of cultural differences in intercultural exchanges.
 The module aims at providing a solid foundation in the understanding of human communication, cultural and linguistic diversity.
-Lectures and seminars are designed to encourage student autonomy and participation and to develop the range of skills needed for effective study and achievement.
+Interactive lectures, seminars and group discussions are designed to encourage student autonomy, enhance participation and develop the range of skills needed for effective study, self confidence and achievement.
+Included in these skills are oral and written communication, essay planning, summarising, note taking, referencing, researching, time management, revision, critical reading and other transferable skills.

 The syllabus of this module will include: